open-navigation/opennav_coverage/nav2_coverage/README.md

-python api for testing more easily test everything (setting, not setting, all the settings themselves, each optional setup, error cases, etc)
+python api for testing more easily test everything (setting, not setting, all the settings themselves, each optional setup, error cases, etc) docs tests convert GPS to cartesian so can use `m` for widths and not be relative to the zone or coordinate system of use.
+And published out is in a reasonable plapce.
+Or at least the option?

 ...